Leading Co-Design in Complex Systems

 Learn a practical framework for authentic co-design that you can immediately apply to your projects

-Gain exclusive access to an extensive resource bank of tools and materials to share with your team
+Gain exclusive access to an extensive set of resources to share with your team

 Receive personalised guidance on a proven framework, including through a one-on-one coaching session with Dr Emma Blomkamp